tbrowder/PB-Lottery/README.md

 This program expects your two data files to be in a directory pointed to by the environment variable **PB_LOTTERY_PRIVATE_DIR**.
 That directory **must** exist in order for the program to run, and the `draws.txt` file must exist in order to check your results.

+Note if you use the script to update any of those files it should create a '.bak' version of the base file.
+It should NOT continue any updates if that file already exists.
+It is recommended to keep your data files under *Git* management.

 Ticket file format
 ------------------